dotnet/docs/docs/architecture/grpc-for-wcf-developers/protocol-buffers.md

 | uint?   | google.protobuf.UInt32Value |
 | ulong?  | google.protobuf.UInt64Value |

 ## ???
-Decimals ???
+Decimals

 > Protobuf doesn't natively support the `decimal` type, just `double` and `float`.
-Given the target audience, is a discusson of how to create a custom `Decimal` message worthwhile?
+Given the target audience, is a discussion of how to create a custom `Decimal` message worthwhile?

 ## Nested types